Kafka Connect, Data Integration, Connectors, ETL, Streaming

 Source Connectors: Ingesting Data into Kafka

 Source connectors bring data from external systems into Kafka topics.
-They handle the complexity of reading from different data sources while providing features like exactly-once semantics, schema management, and offset tracking.
+They handle the complexity of reading from different data sources while providing features like exactly-once semantics (ensuring each record is delivered exactly once, even during failures), schema management, and offset tracking.

 Common source connector types include: